-Municipalities:

-Each Municipality may submit one (1) application under the Capital Infrastructure Stream and one (1) application under the Capacity Building Stream for a total of two (2) applications.
+- Municipalities: Each Municipality may submit one (1) application under the Capital Infrastructure Stream and one (1) application under the Capacity Building Stream for a total of two (2) applications. - Regional Districts: Each Regional District may submit four (4) applications with a maximum of three (3) applications under the Capital Infrastructure Stream.

-Regional Districts:

-Each Regional District may submit three (3) applications under the Capital Infrastructure Stream and one (1) application under the Capacity Building Stream for a total of four (4) applications.